Associate Professor of Hebrew, German & Comparative Literature Convener of German

 Her first book, Viennese Jewish Modernism: Freud, Hofmannsthal, Beer-Hofmann, and Schnitzler (Penn State Press, 2009), examines a circle of writers and thinkers in turn-of-the-century Vienna whose shared obsession with memory led them to write about Jewish memory and identity in highly experimental ways.

-A second book project, A History of German Jewish Bible Translation (forthcoming, University of Chicago Press, 2017), takes as its starting point the remarkable number of retranslations of the Hebrew Bible produced in Germany—translations into German and Yiddish—from the Haskalah through the twentieth century.
+She recently published A History of German Jewish Bible Translation (University of Chicago Press, 2018).
+This book takes as its starting point the remarkable number of re-translations of the Hebrew Bible produced in Germany—translations into German and Yiddish—from the Haskalah through the twentieth century.
 The book demonstrates that bible translation in Jewish society was (and still is) used to promote diverse educational, cultural, and linguistic goals.
-A short essay based on the book was featured in the Spring 2016 edition of AJS Perspectives: The Translation Issue.